On-Campus Employment

 • On-Campus: “On-Campus” work/employment is defined as activities exclusively for MIT, at MIT, and/or funded by MIT (i.e., salary, stipends, fellowships, RA/TA-ships, housing benefits, honorarium, etc.).
 Activities off-campus, even if paid by MIT, may not qualify as on-campus employment.

-• Off-Campus: “Off-Campus” work/employment is defined as activities that DO NOT meet the “On-Campus” work/employment criteria, requiring prior authorization from the ISO and/or USCIS.
-Examples include but are not limited to:
+• Off-Campus: “Off-Campus” work/employment is defined as activities that DO NOT meet the “On-Campus” work/employment criteria and require prior authorization from the ISO and/or USCIS.
+Examples include, but are not limited to:

-• Activities performed at MIT, but they are not for MIT and/or funded by MIT.
+• Activities performed at MIT, but not for MIT and/or funded by MIT.

 • Activities with a professor’s private company/companies.